 Although the show opened in August I am still spending many hours each week refining the way I portray the characters.
 The hardest thing is to slow down, let a puppet “breath” between steps, and wait for the character to form its thoughts before I speak for it.
 Often, I ask friends to watch and advise.
 Jacek Zuzanski of Dream Tale Puppets and retired “puppet diva” Suzanne Pemsler have been terrific coaches.

 Read the whole statement here:

 Mathilda and Doggie can’t wait to go to their friend’s party and play in the bouncy house.
 Then Mathilda can’t wait in line — and cuts in front of Doggie.
 She is surprised to learn that everyone wants their turn, even grown-ups.
 Performed with needle-felted puppets, and a gentle pace that suits young children.
-Best for ages 3 to 6
+30 minutes, best for ages 3 to 6

 Saturdays with Puppets brings fun puppet shows for families with children ages 3 to 6 to an Arlington space.
 Everyone is invited to stay after the show and make a puppet, or play with puppets.

 I’m looking forward to setting up the next Saturdays with Puppets series!

 Check here for news, or on Facebook: https://www.facebook.com/margaretmoodypuppets/

 This month I am a “Top Performer” on GigSalad.com!
 Part of the rating is that my shows have gotten 5-star reviews from parents and preschool directors on GigSalad.
 I hope you’ll take a minute to read their comments:

 Most of my reviews are about birthday parties, which are a lot of fun.
 Usually I perform a 30-minute show and lead puppet making.
 My favorite supplies are toilet paper rolls, construction paper and yarn in all colors.
 Here are some photos of toilet roll puppets on the move, and a sock puppet who feel asleep guarding her pizza.